ApolloAuto/apollo/docs/howto/how_to_add_a_gps_receiver.md

 ## Steps to add a new GPS Receiver
 Please follow the steps below to add a new GPS Receiver.

-  * implement the new data parser for new GPS receiver, by inheritating class `Parser`
+  * implement the new data parser for new GPS receiver, by inheriting class `Parser`
   * add new interfaces in `Parser` class for the new GPS receiver
   * in config.proto, add the new data format for the new GPS receiver
   * in function `create_parser` from file data_parser.cpp, add new parser instance for new GPS receiver

 Assuming that we would like to add a new GPS Receiver: `u-blox`.

-### Step 1: implement the new data parser for new GPS receiver, by inheritating class `Parser`
+### Step 1: implement the new data parser for new GPS receiver, by inheriting class `Parser`

 ```cpp
 class UbloxParser : public Parser {